1. Is Chlamydia more common in men or women?

 20. Can Chlamydia kill a baby?

 Miscarriages can occur if the infection due to Chlamydia does not get treated in time.
-Reason for the miscarriage is improper implanting of the fertilized egg in the fallopian tube or the abdomen, instead of the uterus.
+The reason for the miscarriage is improper implanting of the fertilized egg in the fallopian tube or the abdomen, instead of the uterus.